Here's everything you need to know about the holy month of Ramadan, including 2025 dates, Ramadan bazaars, and where to break fast with the fam!

 Where to celebrate Ramadan in Singapore

-This year’s bazaar will be held from 8 March to 10 April 2024 and features over 500 stalls all over Geylang Serai!
+The Geylang Serai Ramadan Bazaar 2025 will be held from 26 February to 31 March 2025 and will feature over 500 stalls all over Geylang Serai!
 There’s everything from traditional Ramadan and Hari Raya food to clothes and accessories, to ‘essential items’ and decor such as carpets!
 There are community shelves here where folks can donate perishable halal food and clothing.
-Over at Street Bazaar, which stretches from Geylang Serai Market to Tanjong Katong Complex, visitors can enjoy interactive art installations.

-It’s not just Geylang Serai that’s teeming with Ramadan bazaars and events.
-In fact, there are several locations across the island that are having their own night markets and Ramadan-themed events too!
-From now until 5 April 2024, the Kampong Gelam precinct comes alive with the return of Gemilang Kampong Gelam.
-There are over 80 food stalls and retail booths to explore, projection lighting and aerial light shows that take place from Fridays to Sundays, and even performances and talks.
-Want to celebrate with the community and experience spiritual fulfilment?
-Check out the Mass Iftar event happening on 23 March 2024.
-Psst, check out our sister site for a guide to this bazaar, plus details on other Ramadan bazaars to look out for!
+It’s not just Geylang Serai that will be teeming with Ramadan bazaars and events.
+In fact, there are several locations across the island that will be having their own night markets and Ramadan-themed events too!
+We’ve spotted Ramadan bazaar set-ups beginning to take shape in Kampong Gelam (now till 25 March), Woodlands (now till 28 March) and other heartland locations.
+Psst, check out our sister site for a guide to the Kampong Glam bazaar, plus details on other Ramadan bazaars to look out for!

 4. Help the less fortunate via Giving.sg